 - Lost inheritance

 It is also important to note that the statute of limitations for filing a wrongful death claim in Texas is two years.
 This means that surviving family members have two years from the date of death to file a claim.

 Compassionate Legal Counsel.
 Aggressive Advocacy.

 At Howry Breen & Herman, we sit down with each and every client for an in-depth consultation.
 We listen with an empathetic ear, working to understand your personal objectives and goals.
 From there, we can help you begin to build a case centered on in-depth analysis, thorough investigation, and careful examination of the facts.
 We offer open, honest communication and uncompromising representation every step of the way.
 With decades of litigation experience, we are fully prepared to take your case to trial if necessary.
-We have handled thousands of cases and have obtained numerous million and multi-million-dollar settlements for our clients throughout Austin, Georgetown, and the surrounding areas.
+We have handled thousands of cases and obtain full and fair compensation for our clients throughout Austin, Georgetown, and the surrounding areas.